brainrepo/brainrepo-2023/src/content/blog/calvino-refactoring.md

 ## What is refactoring?

-Refactoring is an internal change or evolution (in the Darwinian sense) that does not alter the code's external behaviour and aims to improve the characteristics that make our code resilient, it is intended to fix bugs that are not merely code failures but rather that affect maintainability, complexity, and performance.
+Refactoring is an internal change or evolution (in the Darwinian sense) that does not alter the code's external behaviour and aims to improve the characteristics that make our code resilient, I am not refering to the bugfixing activity, but rather all the action for increase maintainability, performance and reduce the complexity.

 It is said that to develop a good habit, we must repeat it, repeat it again, and repeat it some more, and the same goes for refactoring.

-Refactoring is not a spot activity.
-We should create a routine following the infinite cycle of Test-Driven Development (TDD); write the test, develop the micro-functionality on the fly to make it work, and then refactor, clean up the site and improve the connections.
+Refactoring shouldn't be a one off activity.
+We should create a routine following the infinite cycle of Test-Driven Development (TDD); write the test, develop the micro-functionality on the fly, just to make it work, and then refactorone off, just  cleaning and refining what done.

-Every time we refactor, we must do it in the best way possible, constantly guided by pragmatism, in other words, organizing everything within the available timeframe.
+Every time we refactor, we must do it in the best way possible, constantly guided by pragmatism ( come back to this issue later.I come back to this issue later), in other words, organizing everything in order to complete the activity in the available timeframe.

 And then, once again, a red test, a new feature, and refactoring...